zivlab/island/README.md

 # Revealing neural correlates of behavior without behavioral measurements
-This repository several scripts and data sets which allow performing analysis presented in Rubin et al., 2019.
+This repository includes several scripts and data sets which allow performing analysis presented in Rubin et al., 2019.

 ## Usage and documentation